Uniformly rigid models for rigid actions: Proof of Theorem

 In this section we prove Theorem \ref{THM1}.
 For the sake of clarity, we divide the proof into two steps.
 First, we prove that we can realize an ergodic rigid system in a uniformly rigid topological dynamical system and then we show how to add the (topologically) weakly mixing condition.

-Let $(X,\mu,T)$ be an ergodic rigid system with rigidity sequence $(n_i)_{i\in \N}$.
-We start considering a special topological model: we may assume, by e.g. \cite{Le,W}, that $T$ is a minimal (strongly) mixing homeomorphism of a Cantor space $X$, and there exists a clopen generator for $T$.
+Let $(X,\X,\mu,T)$ be an ergodic rigid system with rigidity sequence $(n_i)_{i\in \N}$. { We start considering a special topological model: we may assume, by \cite{Le}, that $(X,T)$ is a minimal (strongly) mixing subshift (in fact, since a rigid system has zero entropy, we may consider a subshift over two symbols \cite{W, Ho}, but we do not need this property).}